 The first step: PPL

 Let’s say you have found a school, now you can start your training.
 The first step is to get a private pilot license (PPL).
 This is the very first license you will be required to have if you choose to become an airline pilot.
-With this license you can drive airplanes on your own, take passenger with you and obtain different ratings.
-However, you are not allowed to do any commercial flights, which mean you can’t gain any profit from your flights.
+With this license, you can drive airplanes on your own, take passengers with you, and obtain different ratings.
+However, you are not allowed to do any commercial flights, which means you can’t gain any profit from your flights.

 The PPL training consists of two sections, ground training and flight training.